ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Removal of a Group Member {#sec-node-removal}

-A Client identified by NODENAME may be removed from a group identified by GROUPNAME where it is a member, due to the following reasons.
+A Client identified by NODENAME may be removed from a group identified by GROUPNAME where it is a member, for example due to the following reasons.

 1. The Client explicitly asks to leave the group, as defined in {{ssec-group-leaving}}.